 GRANT SELECT ON employees.salaries TO 'james'@'localhost';

-In some cases you may wish to create another ‘super user’.
-To grant a user with the same privileges as the MySQL root user, use the following command, which grants global privileges to the user james connecting via localhost:
+So, to grant a user with the same privileges as the MySQL root user, use the following command, which gives global privileges to the user

 GRANT ALL ON *.* TO 'james'@'localhost' WITH GRANT OPTION;

 Change a MySQL User Account Password